France Moves To Ban Students From Using Cellphones In Schools

 PEEP, a French parents' association, called the ban a "a horrendous logistical problem," according to Le Parisien.

-"Let's imagine an establishment of 500 students: Where will we store the phones, and how to ensure that each student will find his smartphone at the end of the course?"
+"Let's imagine an establishment of 500 students: Where will we store the phones and how to ensure that each student will find his smartphone at the end of the course?"
 Gerard Pommier, the group's president, told the newspaper, adding that he feared more classroom tensions under a stricter ban.

-Former New York City Mayor Michael Bloomberg began enforcing a similar ban in that city's schools in 2006.
+Then-New York City Mayor Michael Bloomberg began enforcing a similar ban in that city's schools in 2006.
 But current Mayor Bill de Blasio rolled it back in 2015.
 The ban was unpopular with parents who wanted to be able to contact their kids, The New York Times reported, and it was unevenly enforced: Schools with metal detectors had the strictest enforcement.

 As France tries to tighten its policy, its schools will likely encounter similar issues and resistance from parents.

 "You have to live with your time," PEEP's former president, Valérie Marty, told L'Express in March.
-Especially, she said, since "the adults themselves are not always exemplary with their phones."
+Especially, she said, because "the adults themselves are not always exemplary with their phones."